-In today’s world, if you are using digital marketing in China to reach your target audience, you can’t get around marketing with Chinese influencers.
-Being present in the Middle Kingdom, the largest economy in the world is a smart move for your business if you haven’t made the move already.
+In today’s world, you can’t get around marketing with Chinese influencers when using digital marketing in China to reach your target audience.
+Having a presence in the Middle Kingdom, the largest economy in the world is a smart move for your business if you haven’t made the move already.

-The largest influencer marketing platforms in China are therefore Chinese social media channels like WeChat and Weibo.
+The largest influencer marketing platforms in China currently are Chinese social media channels such as WeChat and Weibo, among many others.
 If you want to learn more about the Chinese online media ecosystem, take a look at these 3 trends in social media this year.

 In this Tenba Group article, we explore opportunities for adopting marketing strategies using Chinese influencers and reveal the biggest trends around influencer marketing in China.
 By the end, your business will have the tools needed to implement this smart marketing strategy to conquer the Chinese market.

-Chinese influencers have pushed this specific marketing industry about three to five years ahead when compared to the rest of the world.
-This is thanks to the advanced functionality and integration of social media, e commerce, and digital payment in the Middle Kingdom.
+Chinese influencers have pushed this specific marketing industry nearly three to five years ahead of the rest of the world.
+This is thanks to the advanced functionality and integration of social media, e-commerce, and digital payment in the Middle Kingdom.
 But how did it all start, you may wonder?

 In 1984, Michael Jordan famously signed the first celebrity endorsement with Nike to promote their sports sneakers.
 A few years later, in 1991, the internet became publicly available.
 In the early 2000s, social networks started to rise, with MySpace, YouTube, Reddit, and, of course, Facebook.

 From this point forward, we all pretty much know the story.
-Only in May 2019, the word “influencer” with today’s meaning was officially added to the English dictionary.
+It was only in May 2019 that the word “influencer” with today’s meaning was officially added to the English dictionary.
 In summary, according to influencer marketers, building trust and an emotional connection between the influencer and consumer is key in this industry.
 This trend took hold in Asia and Chinese influencers are some of the most powerful digital marketing tools online anywhere in the world, catering to one of the largest collections of netizens.

 In the context of influencers in China, these words are always mentioned.
 You may ask yourself, if there is a difference or if they all simply are modern-day word-of-mouth marketers?
 They are all influencers.
-But there is some differentiation.
+But there is some differentiation from their Western counterparts.

 - Wanghong means “internet celebrity”, often with a very stunning appearance.
-For about 5 years, they have been presenting mostly fashion, accessories, and cosmetics to their fans.
+For about 5 years, they have been presenting mostly fashion, accessories, and cosmetic beauty brands to their fans.
 The Wanghong economy is estimated to reach 15 billion USD in 2022!

 - Whereas Wanghong are influencers by profession, Key Opinion Leaders (KOLs) often also have other jobs.
 This can range from journalists and entrepreneurs to writers and politicians.

-Continue reading about each of the types of Chinese Influencers and how they reach Chinese customers.
+Continue reading about each of the types of Chinese Influencers and how they reach Chinese customers in more depth.